-NHS Foundation Trusts remain part of the NHS and continue to treat patients according to NHS quality standards and principles – free care based on need, not the ability to pay.
+NHS Foundation Trusts are part of the NHS and treat patients according to NHS quality standards and principles – free care based on need, not the ability to pay.

 We became a NHS Foundation Trust on 1 May 2008 following a formal assessment by Monitor the independent regulator for NHS Foundation Trusts.
 We believe that becoming a NHS Foundation Trust is the best way for us to continue to develop and deliver the best range of quality services in a way that builds on the Trust’s values and aims.